Windi13/ASAP7_Digital-Design-Template/README.md

 I have also made a short video on how to use this repo: https://www.youtube.com/watch?v=UrUOg9s7gsM (video uses IHP's SG13G2 PDK)

+If you want to use other OpenROAD-compatible PDKs, just add the corresponding files to the `orfs/flow/platforms` folder.
+These files can be found at https://github.com/The-OpenROAD-Project/OpenROAD-flow-scripts.

 ## How to use this template for your design

 #### Step-by-step introduction:

 1. Clone this repo into the `foss/designs` folder of your IIC-OSIC-Tools environment with `git clone https://github.com/simi1505/ASAP7_Digital-Design-Template.git`.
 3. Rename the repo as you wish.
-4. Execute `clean\_all.sh` to remove any build files.
+4. Execute `clean_all.sh` to remove any build files.
 5. Add your VHDL code to the `vhdl` folder.
 It is advised that the same folder structure with `rtl` and `sim` is used.
 6. Add your `Xschem` files and testbenches to the `xschem` folder
 7. Adapt VHDL paths in `vhdl2verilog.sh` in the `verilog` folder.
 If the design is already done in Verilog, this step can be skipped.
-Do not forget to also comment out this step in `run\_all.sh`.
+Do not forget to also comment out this step in `run_all.sh`.
 8. Add config files to `orfs/flow/designs/asap7`.
 It is a good idea to copy an existing folder (e.g. `counter_board`) and adapt these files.
 Do not forget to set the path to the Verilog file in `config.mk` and set up the `constraint.sdc` and `autotuner.json`.
-9. Adapt name and Verilog path in `run\_all.sh`.
+9. Adapt name and Verilog path in `run_all.sh`.

 #### Simulation details: